Reviewing Evolv Technologies (EVLV) and The Competition

 |Evolv Technologies Competitors

 Evolv Technologies presently has a consensus price target of $7.87, suggesting a potential upside of 13.35%.
-As a group, “Computer peripheral equipment, not elsewhere classified” companies have a potential upside of 9.59%.
-Given Evolv Technologies’ higher possible upside, equities analysts plainly believe Evolv Technologies is more favorable than its competitors.
+As a group, “Computer peripheral equipment, not elsewhere classified” companies have a potential upside of 11.12%.
+Given Evolv Technologies’ higher possible upside, equities analysts plainly believe Evolv Technologies is more favorable than its peers.

-This table compares Evolv Technologies and its competitors’ net margins, return on equity and return on assets.

 Summary

-Evolv Technologies competitors beat Evolv Technologies on 9 of the 13 factors compared.
+Evolv Technologies peers beat Evolv Technologies on 8 of the 12 factors compared.

 Evolv Technologies Holdings, Inc. provides artificial intelligence (AI)-based weapons detection for security screening.
 Its products include Evolv Express, a touchless security screening system designed to detect firearms, improvised explosive devices, and tactical knives; and Evolv Insights that provides self-serve access, insights regarding visitor flow and arrival curves, location specific performance, system detection performance, and alarm statistics.
 The company was founded in 2013 and is headquartered in Waltham, Massachusetts.